niyikes/eiko/README.md

 - framer motion
 - tailwind css

-- i used ai for debugging and the crazy canvas logic (please forgive me i had a headache trying to figure it out myself)
+- i used ai for debugging and some of the crazy canvas logic (please forgive me i had a headache trying to figure it out myself)

+made with <3 for my hot friend